The university provides various options for medical coverage. Coverage is provided through Aetna.

 Be sure to review the Summary of Benefits Coverage or SBC, for the OOA plan, as it is a standardized model for comparison to the HMO and other plans.
 Contact a member of the Benefits Team about enrolling a dependent in this plan if you qualify.

-For convenience, the current Benefits Booklet and Enrollment Guide for the current plan year and the next plan year are provided to help employees plan during their new hire or annual enrollment period.
+The current Benefits Booklet and Enrollment Guide for the current plan year is provided above and in PDF form below to help employees plan during their new hire, qualifying event, or annual enrollment period.
+The plan premiums are found on page 4 of the booklet.

 Dependent Eligibility

-Once eligible for benefits, employees may also choose to cover eligible dependents in the medical, dental, optional life insurance, and optional accidental death and dismemberment insurance.
+Once eligible for benefits, employees may also choose to cover eligible dependents with medical, dental, optional life insurance, and optional accidental death and dismemberment insurance.

 All eligible dependent children may continue under the benefits plan until they reach age 26, regardless of their status as a student.